This page provides an overview of NASA STI and the NASA STI Program.

 - NASA STI Program at all NASA field centers

-- The NASA Center for AeroSpace Information (CASI), in Maryland, has been at the core of the NASA Scientific and Technical Information (STI) Program for more than 40 years.
-Simply stated, CASI is a blend of people and systems that interact to acquire, process, archive, announce, and disseminate STI.
+- These activities include to acquire, process, archive, announce, and disseminate STI.
 STI is input into the NTRS Registered, which contains over 4 million records.
 Records are indexed and digitized daily, and then added to the database in near-real time.
 Publicly available STI is also input into a public interface, the NASA Technical Reports Server (NTRS).

 Contact the NASA STI Information Desk for more information or to register for enhanced NASA STI services and products.